Postdoctoral Fellowship in Translational Medicine

 - Disease Modeling

-- Applicants must hold a PhD, DSc, DEng, or MD degree, and seek to further develop and refine their skills and understanding of Translational Medicine through postdoctoral training.
-If you do not hold one at the time of application submission, please state in your extended letter when you expect to receive it, as it must be received before funding could begin.
-Funding can begin as early as July 1, 2021 or as late as December 1, 2021.
+- Applicants must hold a PhD, PharmD, MD or appropriate terminal research doctorate.
+If you do not hold one at the time of application submission, please state in your extended letter when you expect to receive it, as it must be received before funding can begin.
+Funding can begin as early as July 1, 2023, or as late as December 1, 2023.

-- This fellowship is for two years and provides $60,000 in stipend support per year.
-The second year of funding is based upon the PhRMA Foundation receiving a satisfactory progress report from the applicant upon completion of the first ten months of funding.
+- This award is for two years and provides $60,000 in stipend support per year.
+To receive funding beyond the first 12 months, awardees must provide the PhRMA Foundation with a satisfactory progress report upon completion of the first 10 months of funding.

-- If necessary, the institution may supplement the award to a level that is consistent with other postdoctoral fellowships it offers.
-(Please upload a “Stipend Justification” explaining whether the stipend is to be supplemented and the amount.
+- If necessary, the university may supplement the award to a level that is consistent with other postdoctoral fellowships it currently offers.

-- A financial report will be required upon completion of the first twelve months of funding.
+- A financial report (separate from the 10-month progress report) will be required upon completion of the first 12 months of funding.

-- A final progress report and financial report will be required at the conclusion of the fellowship.
+- A final progress report and financial report will be required within 60 days of the fellowship’s conclusion.

 - Unspent funds are to be returned to the PhRMA Foundation.

 - Any changes to the proposed project must be approved by the PhRMA Foundation.